simh/simh/0readme_ethernet.txt

                 RedHat/Fedora Based distributions:
                        # yum install libpcap-devel

-      OS/X   : The libpcap components are installed as part of the Xcode developer package.
-Instructions to install Xcode on various OSX versions are available at:
+      OS/X   : The libpcap and vmnet components are installed as part of the Xcode developer package.
+The simplest way to install the Xcode developer components is merely to type "git" at a terminal shell prompt and answer yes to the dialog that pops up to install this feature.
+Instructions to install Xcode on various OSX versions are available at: https://guide.macports.org/chunked/installing.xcode.html
-                  https://guide.macports.org/chunked/installing.xcode.html
-               Be sure to install the command line tools which are installed with the command "xcode-select --install" in more recent versions of the Apple developer support.
+               On older macOS versions, be sure to install the command line tools which are installed with the command "xcode-select --install" for slightly older recent versions of the Apple developer support.

       HP-UX  : ftp://hpux.connect.org.uk/hpux/Networking/Admin/